mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 Yamaha Pulsar: The darts of this taser contain wireless capacitors, meaning that the Pulsar eliminates the need for cumbersome wires.
 As a trade-off, it is slightly less powerful than the EX Shocker, although it can fire faster.
 It lacks the EX Shocker’s melee contacts.
 Wireless: A successful hit informs you of the status of the target’s basic health (and Condition Monitors).

 **HOLD-OUTS**
----

 Hold-out pistols are very concealable and are perfect for sneaking into a meet or wearing as a back-up piece.
 They don’t have much else going for them, being both weak and inaccurate.
 Use the Pistols skill when firing a hold-out pistol.
 Hold-outs can’t take accessories.

 Fichetti Tiffani Needler: Designed to appeal to social climbers and debutantes, the Tiffani Needler is available in a wide variety of colors and styles.
 It also has a special color-changing coating that can be manipulated via wireless signal.
 This is useful to make sure your gun matches with your shoes or your handbag.
 The Needler can only fire flechette rounds (already factored into its damage code).
-Wireless: You can change the color of the Tiffani Needler with a Simple Action.
+Wireless: You can change the color of the Tiffani Needler with a Minor Action.

 Streetline Special: Popular among society’s dregs, the Streetline Special is a small, lightweight weapon made of composite materials.
 Magnetic Anomaly Detectors suffer a –2 modifier to detect it.

 Walther Palm Pistol: This is a classic double-barreled derringer in an over-under barrel combination.
 It packs a punch for its size, but on the downside it has one of the most diminutive “magazine” capacities on the market— just one bullet per barrel.
 Both barrels can be fired at once as a short burst.

 **LIGHT PISTOLS**
----

 Light pistols are highly accurate and fairly concealable, occupying a comfortable middle ground between Hold-outs and Heavy Pistols.
 They’re extremely common on the streets.
 Use the Pistols skill when firing a light pistol.
 Light pistols can take top- and barrel- mounted accessories.